Block Apps

 Instead of limiting the entire app store, you can utilize App Blocklists to choose specific apps to be blocked.

-A common approach involves using App Blocker from the App Store, but his app blocking approach is easily bypassed by opening the iPhone's settings and toggling off the App Blocker's permissions, rendering it completely useless.
+A common approach involves using App Blocker from the App Store, but this app blocking approach is easily bypassed by opening the iPhone's settings and toggling off the App Blocker's permissions, rendering it completely useless.

 A more reliable approach to app blocklists is to configure supervised mode on an iPhone or iPad and then block apps that way.